dimmu311/Node-BLUE-text2sip/README.md

-CALLING_USER_PASSWORD=1234abcd5678 //the passwort to registrate with at the sipproxy SIP_PROXY=192.168.1.1 //the ip address of the sipproxy CALLED_USER=11  //the phone number to call PAUSE_BEFORE=10000  //time to wait bevor tts is played after answering the call PAUSE_AFTER=30000 //time to wait after tts was played till call gets rejected CALL_TIMEOUT=60 //call timeout
+CALLING_USER_PASSWORD=1234abcd5678 //the passwort to registrate with at the sipproxy SIP_PROXY=192.168.1.1 //the ip address of the sipproxy CALLED_USER=11  //the phone number to call PAUSE_BEFORE=10000  //time to wait befor tts is played after answering the call PAUSE_AFTER=30000 //time to wait after tts was played till call gets rejected CALL_TIMEOUT=60 //call timeout
 LANGUAGE=de-DE  //language for tts. see ttspico for more details